 Screen captures "7", "8" and "9" show adjustments being made to a Sigma 120-300mm f/2.8 DG OS HSM Lens.
 Adjustments must be written to the lens to be activated.
 Clicking on the "Rewriting" button (I would have chosen a different name for this button) takes care of this task with images "10", "11" and "12" showing dialog boxed encountered through this process.

-For lenses that have a "Custom" mode switch (currently only "Sports" lenses and currently only the 120-300 OS), SIGMA Optimization Pro offers additional customization options for Autofocus and Optical Stabilization.
+For lenses that have a "Custom" mode switch, SIGMA Optimization Pro offers additional customization options for Autofocus and Optical Stabilization.
 The Custom switch has three positions – 1, 2 and Off.
 C1 and C2 are able to be individually programmed using the dock and software.
 These settings are then available for immediate use in the field via the flick of a switch.

 Taking the "Customization Mode Setting" option on screen "5" lands the user on screen "13" below.